U.S., Singapore reach agreement on tax evasion: U.S. Treasury

-The deal, which was expected for more than a year, will make it much easier for institutions in one of Asia's biggest wealth management centers to comply with U.S. rules, and puts it ahead of rival Hong Kong which is yet to finalize a deal.

-Set to take effect on July 1, the Foreign Account Tax Compliance Act of 2010 (FATCA) will require foreign banks, investment funds and insurers to hand over information to the U.S. Internal Revenue Service about accounts with more than $50,000 held by Americans.
+Set to take effect on July 1, the Foreign Account Tax Compliance Act of 2010 (FATCA) will require foreign banks, investment funds and insurers to hand over information about Americans' accounts that have more than $50,000 to the U.S. Internal Revenue Service.

 Foreign firms that do not comply face a 30 percent withholding tax on their U.S. investment income and could effectively be frozen out of U.S. capital markets.

-Hong Kong is looking to sign a similar agreement, and inked a separate tax information agreement with the United States in March as the first stage to achieving a full IGA, although it is unclear if that will be done before July 1.

-China has also been in talks with the U.S. Treasury on whether to sign such a deal, although no information has been released on how much progress has been made.

-Financial firms in countries that have not reached a FATCA pact must report directly to the IRS and risk violating local privacy laws, a particular risk in China, which has broad state secrecy rules.
+Financial firms in countries that have not reached a FATCA pact must report directly to the IRS and risk violating local privacy laws.

 More than 60 IGAs have been negotiated to date, including deals with Indonesia, Peru and Kuwait announced in recent days, according to the Treasury Department's website.